 While researching various makes and models, our top goal was safety first and style second.
 This way, you can find out which ones are both toddler-proof and teen-approved before you leave the lot.
 We made sure to include all the available safety features, plus cutting-edge technology and design perks.

 Standout Features: This luxury SUV is way more than just pomp.
-Out of the three makes (Q3, Q5, Q7), the Q7 offers the most safety features, which we'll outline ahead.
-The Pre Sense City feature detects surrounding cars and pedestrians at speeds of up to 52 mph so that it can warn the driver to react to (and hopefully prevent) an imminent collision.
-It also initiates emergency braking to stop a vehicle if it's going under 25 mph.
+Out of the three makes (Q3, Q5, Q7), the Q7 offers the most safety features.
+The Pre Sense City feature detects surrounding cars and pedestrians at speeds of up to 52 mph so that it can warn the driver to react to—and hopefully prevent—an imminent collision.
+It can initiate emergency braking to stop a vehicle if it's going under 25 mph.
 The steering wheel can also provide guidance during lane changes.
-There's also an add-on called Collision Avoidance Assistance that "supports the driver when turning into the adjacent lane by determining a suitable route for the vehicle and providing helpful steering inputs that help the driver stay on the computed path."
+There's even an add-on called Collision Avoidance Assistance that "supports the driver when turning into the adjacent lane by determining a suitable route for the vehicle and providing helpful steering inputs that help the driver stay on the computed path."
 Perhaps one of the coolest high-tech features is Night Vision, which uses thermal image technology to detect and display hard-to-see pedestrians or animals in the road and then display them on the virtual cockpit.

 The Nitty-Gritty: The Audi Q3 is an affordable and compact SUV option, starting at $36,000.
 The Q5 and Q7 models are visibly larger (the former being nine inches longer), have hybrid versions, and also have more tricked-out center consoles and dashboards.
 Leasing a Q3 is about $360 per month while a Q5 is roughly $450 per month and a Q7 is $600 per month.

 Chevrolet Bolt EV